Skip to main content

 18. Continuation of services for an additional period.
 After the hearing, when the vulnerable adult is found in need of continued protective services, the court issues an order to continue the temporary guardianship to provide specified protective services for an additional period not to exceed 180-calendar days, per 43A O.S. § 10-108.
 After 180-calendar days, when the vulnerable adult is still found in need of protective services, the court may renew the order every 180-calendar days as needed.

 19. Sale of real property.
-In the event that temporary guardianship extends for more than one year or the vulnerable adult owns real property that must be sold to qualify for SoonerCare (Medicaid), OKDHS may, as temporary guardian, sell the vulnerable adult's real property per provisions of the Oklahoma Guardianship and Conservatorship Act, 30 O.S. § 3-101, and as OKDHS Legal Services directs.
+In the event that temporary guardianship extends for more than one year, or the vulnerable adult owns real property that must be sold in order to qualify for SoonerCare (Medicaid), OKDHS may, as temporary guardian, sell the vulnerable adult's real property per provisions of the Oklahoma Guardianship and Conservatorship Act, 30 O.S. § 3-101, and as OKDHS Legal Services directs.
 The fact that the vulnerable adult is in jeopardy for receipt of SoonerCare (Medicaid) if the property is not sold is stated in the court order directing the sale of the real property.

 20. Sale of personal property.
 The court may issue an order authorizing OKDHS to sell the vulnerable adult's personal property when additional resources are required to pay for his or her necessary care.
 Personal property may consist of vehicles, furniture, televisions, or other household goods the vulnerable adult is not expected to need for the duration of the court order.

-21. The APS specialist as temporary guardian ensures, to the extent possible, protection of the vulnerable adult's residence, resources, and belongings.
+21. The APS specialist as temporary guardian ensures to the extent possible, protection of the vulnerable adult's residence, resources, and belongings.
 This includes:

 (1) securing the residence, checking and gathering the mail, and feeding or arranging for care for the vulnerable adult's domestic animals or livestock;